SamRind/CS441-Ai-Final-Group-Project/README.md

 To run this program, compile and run from main.py

 # Pre-Reqs for the RL
+matplotlib, numpy, tensorflow, keras.
-matplotlib numpy tensorflow keras must run on python 3.8 or earlier
+Must run on python 3.8 or earlier